CONCEPT/CHOREOGRAPHY: Stephen Mills | MUSIC: Steve Reich, Evelyn Glennie, Michael Gordon, Arvo Pärt and Philip Glass

 In the fall of 2015, Light / The Holocaust & Humanity Project traveled to a yet another community, bringing its important message of understanding, compassion and tolerance to audiences at the Kravis Center for the Performing Arts in West Palm Beach, Florida.
 Since its world premiere in Austin in April 2005, Light / The Holocaust & Humanity Project has traveled to Pittsburgh in 2009, culminating in performances by the Pittsburgh Ballet Theatre.
 The project returned to Austin in 2012, with 46 community partners engaged in the community collaboration.
 The City of Miami hosted the project next in late 2012, with performances and community dialogue hosted by The Adrienne Arsht Center for the Performing Arts.
 And in 2013, Denver, Colorado, welcomed Light / The Holocaust & Humanity Project with performances by the Colorado Ballet, which was followed by the international debut of the work through a three-city tour to Israel fall 2013.

 In 2018, Light travels to yet another U.S. city as the Nashville Ballet is set to perform Mills' signature work Feb.
-9-11 at TPAC's Polk Theater.
+9-11 at TPAC's Polk Theater, with a community-wide conversation in partnership with the Tennessee Human Rights Commission.

 Light / The Holocaust & Humanity Project continues to engage audiences worldwide in this important dialogue while making an indelible impression on the individuals who experience it and the community leaders, presenters and artists who make it possible.